Vestibular Physiotherapy Collingwood

 How Does Vestibular Rehabilitation Therapy (VRT) Work?

 Our vestibular physiotherapy (also called vestibular rehabilitation) is a proven approach for dizziness and balance problems, and is very effective for most age groups.
+In fact, the success rate for a single treatment is 78% (Helminski, Janssen, Kotaspouikis, et al., 2005).

 The vestibular system includes parts of the inner ear that sense head movement and position, the nerve pathways that carry that information to the brain, and the parts of the brain that process it.